-CureDRPLA is investing in a number of projects in hopes of rapidly developing novel therapeutics for DRPLA.
+CureDRPLA is funding several research projects in hopes of rapidly developing novel therapeutics for DRPLA.
 Our primary motivation is time, and therefore we are working strategically with both academic and commercial partners to advance DRPLA treatments to the clinic as quickly as possible.
 Our primary therapeutic modality of interest is ATN1-lowering, though we remain optimistic that druggable pathways involved in multiple neurodegenerative diseases – notably somatic instability of CAG tracts – may provide fruitful for DRPLA therapeutics.
 A rough description of projects sponsored by CureDRPLA is provided below.

 Funding Opportunities